BohanX/COVID19/README.md

 # COVID19
  Analysis on COVID-19 pandemic
+updated on March 29, 2020

 # Predictions on growth of confirmed Novel Coronavirus (2019-nCoV) cases in countries
 ## Goal: Make an educated guess on when the spread of the novel coronavirus will stabilize (i.e. when the things will get better) in different countries

+For detailed numbers chec: Predictions_on_growth_of_confirmed_cases.ipynb

 ## Method:
 1. Use the data from China as an example to create logistic models for different countries